Deloitte Intrastat guide 2018

 When the EU was created in 1993 and the original member states became part of the EU Single Market, customs and border formalities were removed.
 The dismantling of customs clearances and controls within the EU meant it no longer was possible to obtain information about the movement of goods (i.e. dispatches and arrivals) between EU member states from customs documents.

 To fill this gap, a statistical system—Intrastat—was developed to replace the customs declarations and collect information directly from traders about dispatches and arrivals of goods among the 28 member states.
-Intrastat is used to collect statistics on trade in goods between the member states; trade in services is not a subject of foreign trade in goods statistics, so an Intrastat declaration is not required.
+Trade in services is not subject to Intrastat obligations.

-In the EU, foreign trade statistics are collected through various sources:
+Foreign trade statistics are collected in the EU through various sources:

 - Extrastat system: This system records data on trade in goods with non-EU countries with the data based on customs documents; and